 |Homemaker Service||approx $80/day|

-Keep in mind that Medicare does not pay for long term care in a facility, so the entire cost of facility living will come out of a seniors pocket.
+Keep in mind that Medicare does not pay for long-term care in an institutional setting, so the entire cost of facility living will come out of a senior’s pocket.
 Also, Medicaid does not cover these costs, either, unless the senior is basically indigent.

-That said, Medicare will cover some of the cost of part time in home health care.
-They may help pay for some skilled nursing care or a home health aide, provided the senior is housebound and their doctor orders this care.
+That said, Medicare will cover some of the cost of part-time in-home health care.
+They may help pay for some skilled nursing care or a home health aide, provided the senior is housebound and their doctor orders this personal care.

-Additionally, if the senior’s house is in disrepair – resulting in a dangerous situation – then downsizing to a smaller home may be the better solution – both financially and for personal safety matters.
+Additionally, if the senior’s house is in disrepair – resulting in a dangerous situation – then downsizing to a smaller home may be the best option – both financially and for personal safety matters.